 Deleting your presence from all of these platforms is oftentimes a painfully inconvenient process which requires you to directly send out paperwork by fax.
-However, there are also entities who could help smoothen out the hassle for you, such as DeleteMe and Abine whose service you could avail for a fee.
+However, there are also entities who could help smoothen out the hassle for you, such as DeleteMe and Abine whose services you could avail for a fee.

 Manually remove your personal details from websites

 Having an extensive presence online is both a major boon and a major pain-in-the-ass, especially if you came up with the decision to reduce your presence.
-While this task is easy enough to do on platforms you are recently frequent in but would no longer like to partake, the problem significantly gets problematic the further you go back in the timeline.
+While this task is easy enough to do on platforms you are recently frequented in but would no longer like to partake, the problem significantly gets problematic the further you go back in the timeline.
 Your memory could be missing out on certain platforms you may have had a presence from.

 Ask Google to remove your personal information from websites

-With a constant interaction with the internet, you had probably come across platforms which might have piqued your interest that compelled you to make a post.
+With constant interaction with the internet, you had probably come across platforms which might have piqued your interest that compelled you to make a post.
 Whether good or bad, the deletion of such post oftentimes is a privilege given only to the webmaster.

-In the random chance that you are keen on having a certain post or content be deleted from a supposedly private platform but which the webmaster would not concede to, never hesitate to ask Google a legal request of its removal.
+In the random chance that you are keen on having a certain post or content be deleted from a supposedly private platform but which the webmaster would not concede to, never hesitate to ask Google for a legal request of its removal.